codebisleri/autonotes-audioextractor/README.md

-# 📝 AutoNotes & Audio Extractor
+# 📝 Auto Notes & Audio Extractor

 AutoNotes & Audio Extractor is an AI-powered web app to transcribe voice/audio, extract audio from video, summarize the content, and translate it into multiple languages.
 It’s perfect for students, creators, and professionals.